Joe Riley (footballer, born 1996)

-Joe Riley (born 6 December 1996) is an English professional footballer who plays as a full-back or midfielder for club Tamworth.
+Joe Riley (born 6 December 1996) is an English professional footballer who plays as a full-back or midfielder for club Warrington Rylands.

 Club career

 Manchester United

+Riley playing for Manchester United against FC Liefering in July 2017.

 Born in Blackpool, Lancashire, Riley joined Manchester United as a midfielder before being converted into a left-back for the under-21 team.

 He was first included in a senior matchday squad on 18 February 2016 as his team lost 2–1 away to Danish club Midtjylland in the first leg of the last 32 of the UEFA Europa League.
 He made his senior debut four days later, when he came on as a half-time substitute for Cameron Borthwick-Jackson against Shrewsbury Town in a 3–0 win at New Meadow in the fifth round of 2015–16 FA Cup.
 On 25 February 2016, because of Chris Smalling's shoulder injury, Riley made his first start in a 5–1 home rout of Midtjylland in the UEFA Europa League last 32 second leg, the same game Marcus Rashford made his debut.

 Riley appeared in the matchday squad a number of times over the rest of the season but did not make another appearance for the club.